Selenium Webdriver Interface & Classes Hierarchy

 WebElement Hierarchy

-• The webElement interface extends two other interfaces like SearchContext and TakesScreenshot interfaces. the webElement interface has so many useful methods that are frequently used during the automation. those methods like clear(), click(), getText(), submit() etc.
+• The webElement interface extends two other interfaces: SearchContext and TakesScreenshot interfaces. the webElement interface has many useful methods frequently used during the automation. those methods like clear(), click(), getText(), submit() etc.

-• RemoteWebELement is a class which implements all the abstract methods of the webElement interface
+• RemoteWebELement is a class that implements all the abstract methods of the webElement interface.

-• When you try to search an element in DOM then you are going to use findElement() and findElements() then the remoteWebelement class is up-casting to webElement interface, and if you perform any operation like click() or submit(), then the overridden method of the remoteWebelement class is executed.
+• When you try to search for an element in the DOM, you will use findElement() and findElements().
+Then the remoteWebelement class is up-casting to the webElement interface, and if you perform any operation like click() or submit(), then the overridden method of the remoteWebelement class is executed.

-If you saw in this post, we are mainly discussing two main concepts of JAVA like up-casting and down-casting which used in the selenium. you may face some interview questions on these two topics so lets us discuss some of the interview questions on those topics so that you can easily give the solution to those questions if you face those in the near feature.
+As you saw in this post, we are mainly discussing two main concepts of JAVA up-casting and down-casting, which are used in selenium.
+You may face some interview questions on these two topics, so let us discuss some of them so that you can easily give the solution to those questions if you face those in the near future.

 Ans: When you are automating using selenium, then you may come across a frequently used statement where we are doing up-casting like: